scharris/sqljson-query/docs/tutorial.md

 EOF
 ```

-Now we can initialize install the project dependencies and compile the query generation script:
+Now we can install the project dependencies and compile the query generation script:

 ```sh
 npm i && npx tsc